WaylandM/dichroic-mirror-offsets/docs/offset_measurement.md

 1, 4 and 5.
 For further information on imaging parameters, please consult image file metadata.

-All images are available on figshare.
+All images used to measure dichroic offsets are available on figshare.

 | Date | DOI |
 |---|---|